Phase-Coherent Multi-Array Systems

 Software Setup

-This way, the main controller will generate the phase reference signal for the whole array, and all other controllers will never generate any phase reference signal, so there is no danger of RF leakage of that signal at the non-terminated output.
+This way, the master generates the phase reference signal for the whole system during calibration, and the slaves never generate a reference signal of their own, so there is no danger of RF leakage at a non-terminated output.

 Note

-Switching to calibration mode (e.g., by running Pool.calibrate or in the web interface) on any controller other than the main controller will now only show phase reference packets if the main controller is also in calibration mode.
+Switching to calibration mode (e.g., by running Pool.calibrate or in the web interface) on any slave device will now only show phase reference packets if the master is also in calibration mode.

-To obtain phase-coherent CSI data from the combined array, you can use the following code snippet:
+To obtain phase-coherent CSI data from the combined arrays, you can use the following code snippet:

 import espargos